ArthurGerbelot/MMO-RTS-RPS/README.md

  - **City** have a maximum of building, defence and unit that can contain (see *Buildings-QG*)
  - **Cities** on the same planet share the building tree.
 So high level building require more than one city
  - The number max of **cities** per **player** is defined by his technology
- - **Cities** can be abandonned (with instant resource bonus) or moved (taking some time and resources).
+ - **Cities** can be abandoned (with instant resource bonus) or moved (taking some time and resources).
 Gain/Cost grow with the city level.

 ## Players